30 Everyday Home Products That Pose Risks Past Their Expiration Date

 Canned Food

-Even though canned foods seem to last forever, we should pay attention to their expiring dates nonetheless.
-They need to be stored properly in a cool and dry place without much temperature change.
+Even though canned foods seem to last forever, we should pay attention to their expiring dates.
+They must be appropriately stored in a cool and dry place without much temperature change.

 Cleaning Products

-It may surprise you to know that cleaning products degrade over time and that makes them less effective as a result.
+It may surprise you to know that cleaning products degrade over time, which makes them less effective.
 With time, the plastic bottle containing the bleach will start affecting its formula, rendering it useless.

 ADVERTISEMENT

-This applies as well to laundry and dishwashing detergents or furniture and window cleaners.
-These products kill germs and bacteria and are fundamental in the sanitization of our house, therefore we need to bear in mind their expiration date.
+This also applies to laundry and dishwashing detergents or furniture and window cleaners.
+These products kill germs and bacteria and are fundamental in sanitizing our house, therefore we need to bear in mind their expiration date.

 Cooking Oil